Available Intakes

 You can choose two electives to tailor the program to your specific needs and interests.
 You will finish the program with a capstone course that gives you the opportunity to apply your abilities in a work-integrated learning project, further developing critical thinking, communication, collaboration and organizational capabilities.
 You'll have up to five years to complete this certificate.

 When you complete the program, you have the opportunity to ladder into higher credentials at SAIT.
-Up to 24 credits from this certificate can be applied to our Business Administration diploma or Bachelor of Business Administration programs (varies by major).
+Up to 24 credits from this certificate can be applied to our Business Administration diploma or Bachelor of Business Administration program (varies by major).
 Both programs have additional admission requirements and your timeline to complete a diploma or degree begins when you start the first certificate course.

-Is this the right program for me?
+Is this the right fit for me?

 To achieve success in this program, students should: